-Here you can find out more about:
+On this page you can find out more about:

 Sainji is a village of around 400 people situated in the foothills of the Himalayas in the North Indian state of Uttarakahand.
 The villagers live by growing rice, wheat, maize and vegetables on steeply terraced hillsides.

-Lori McFadyen, Kunwar's wife, is head teacher of GEMs and through her contacts in North America and Europe has been able to raise sufficient funds to help finance the running of the school.
+Lori McFadyen, Kunwar's wife, is head teacher at GEMs, and through her contacts in North America and Europe has been able to raise sufficient funds to help finance the running of the school and ensure school fees are affordable for even the poorest families.
 Kunwar and Lori also host a regular stream of volunteers to work with the teachers and pupils to raise the quality of their English and education.